Last updated on 20/08/21

 5. Aren’t you going to be too old soon?

-If you don’t see how this question could irk us, just imagine me glancing at your shiny engagement ring and lovely new home and saying ‘aren’t you a bit young for all this?’
+If you don’t see how this question could irk us, just imagine me glancing at your shiny engagement ring and lovely new home and saying ‘aren’t you a bit young for all this?
+Do you really want to be so boring while you’re still young’

 I’ve met tonnes of older travellers, and none of them are slowing down anytime soon.